lukenellis/CSCI4300-Project/README.md

 # CSCI4300-Project
-This is a test of git-commit.
+This is the second test of git-commit.